Time-Layer Adaptive Alignment for Speaker Similarity in Flow-Matching Based Zero-Shot TTS: Results and Analysis

 \subsection{TLA-SA on high-quality LibriTTS}

-We evaluate on the high-quality LibriTTS dataset, which consists of only 0.6\% of TLASA-100k.
-As shown in Table~\ref{tab:small_scale}, applying TLA-SA consistently improves speaker similarity by 2.8\% and 2.5\% (0.538 vs. 0.510, 0.596 vs. 0.571) on WavLM and ERes2Net, using supervision from a single pre-trained speaker encoder.
-These results indicate that TLA-SA enhances general speaker modeling rather than overfitting to specific evaluation models.
-Moreover, gains from layer and time adaptation underscore the importance of jointly leveraging temporal and hierarchical information for effective speaker alignment in FM-based TTS models.
+We evaluate TLA-SA on the high-quality LibriTTS dataset, which is only 0.6\% the size of TLASA-100k.
+As shown in~\Cref{tab:small_scale}, TLA-SA consistently outperforms existing speaker alignment baselines across both Sim-WavLM and Sim-ERes2Net metrics.
+These performance gains demonstrate that jointly leveraging temporal and hierarchical dynamics is essential for effective speaker alignment in FM-based TTS.
+Notably, despite utilizing only a single speaker encoder for supervision, TLA-SA enhances global speaker modeling without overfitting to the specific supervisor's feature space.
+This cross-metric improvement underscores the robust generalization of our approach across different evaluation models.

-Furthermore, we visualize the adaptive weight $w$ across time steps and model layers.
-As shown in ~\Cref{fig:tla-w}, TLA-SA loss applies selective supervision strength along both time and layer axes, effectively incorporating temporal and hierarchical information, which is consistent with observations in~\Cref{fig:cknna-layer-timestep}.
-Specifically, higher weights are assigned to shallow layers and later time steps, suggesting their greater importance in speaker modeling and the need for stronger speaker-specific supervision.
+Furthermore, we visualize the adaptive weights $\mathbf{w}$ across both denoising timesteps and model layers.
+As illustrated in \Cref{fig:tla-w}, TLA-SA applies non-uniform supervision strength across the temporal and hierarchical dimensions, effectively integrating multi-scale information.
+The uneven weight distribution underscores the necessity of adaptive alignment, corroborating our observations in \Cref{fig:cknna-layer-timestep}.
+Specifically, higher weights are concentrated in shallower layers and later denoising stages, suggesting that these regions are more critical for speaker identity and thus require intensified supervision.